-Title and subtitle

-Master-Thesis by Name Surname in Master in Eco-Social Design

-Degree session 2019/20, 20.1 (for example: 2019/20, 20.1) at the Faculty of Design and Art of the Free University of Bozen in cooperation with Organisations, Companies or Institutions

-First supervisor: Name Surname - Second supervisor: Name Surname
+Title and subtitle Master-Thesis by Name Surname in Master in Eco-Social Design Degree session 2022/23, 23.1 (e.g.: 2022/23, 23.1) at the Faculty of Design and Art of the Free University of Bozen/Bolzano in cooperation with Companies or Institutions First supervisor: Name Surname - Second supervisor: Name Surname

-- 2. The form for the choice of the presentation area. - 3. the AlmaLaurea form has to be completed online (Cockpit Career Hub AlmaLaurea questionnaire).
+2. The form for the choice of the presentation area.

+3. The AlmaLaurea form has to be completed online (Cockpit > Career Hub > AlmaLaurea questionnaire).
 Please note that no thesis upload is possible as long as the questionnaire is still open.